 Asset & Liability Committee (ALCO) manages the overall asset and liability position of the Bank.
 It also ensures that the asset & liability position, investment and liquidity are maintained at a desired level in compliance to NRB Directives.
-Risk monitoring is done periodically-at least on monthly basis by Treasury, Market Risk and Finance Departments by conducting GAP analysis and preparing various reports.
-In addition, Stress Testing is also done on quarterly basis.
+Risk monitoring is done periodically-at least on monthly basis by Treasury, Market Risk and Finance Departments by conducting stress testing, GAP analysis and preparing various reports.